SOME TRADITIONAL MUNICH OKTOBERFEST BEER TENTS:

 The Hofbräu Tent

-Fischer VroniFischer Vroni is a tent for people like us who have no interest in pig’s knuckles or meat of any sort.
+Fischer Vroni is a tent for people like us who have no interest in pig’s knuckles or meat of any sort.
 These guys specialize in steckerlfisch, a very popular meal at Oktoberfest.
 Here you can watch the skewered fish being grilled in a 15-meter row and then enjoy the freshly grilled fish.

 The Augustiner Tent

-The Ochsenbraterei, otherwise known as the Spatenbräu festival tent, will be represented at the Oktoberfest for the 134th time in 2015.
+The Ochsenbraterei, otherwise known as the Spatenbräu festival tent, will be represented at the Oktoberfest for the 135th time in 2016.

 And here’s a tent for archers.
-As long ago as 1895, the Winzerer Fähndl archers’ guild opened their first Oktoberfest tent to serve crossbowmen and their guests and to host shooting competitions.
+As long ago as 1895, the Winzerer Fähndl archers’ guild opened their first Oktoberfest tent to serve crossbowmen and their guests as well as to host shooting competitions.
 The German Crossbow Championships are held at the Oktoberfest to this day.
 An annex to the main Armbrustschützenzelt tent contains the 30-metre ranges.
 Brassbands enliven the atmosphere with waltzes, oompah music and party classics.

 In addition to the fourteen large beer tents, there are about 24 small tents as well, selling all kinds food.